 Aloof and dignified with strangers, the Boxer is a complete clown with family and friends.
 Quick-witted and easily bored, the Boxer likes to stay busy.

-Boxer dog at its worse An over exuberant, powerful dog that is stubborn and over-protective
+Boxer dog breed at its worse An over exuberant, powerful dog that is stubborn and over-protective

 Loyal, confident with a stubborn streak and mind of their own, the Boxer dog is a fantastic all-rounder and a great family dog.